grilloandrea6/grilloandrea6.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 <!-- <h1>⚠️  Site under construction!</h1> -->
-Dedicated Robotics student with a foundation in Computer Science.
+Dedicated Robotics student with a foundation in Computer Engineering.

 I am enthusiastic about merging my expertise in computer and electronics to specialize in **embedded systems for control and robotics**.